 Earthenware, stoneware, and porcelain are made from different kinds of clay.
 Also, they are mixed with different minerals and fired at different temperatures.
 This accounts for their different properties.

 Some of the minerals that earthenware clay contains are quartz and feldspar.
 Quartz is a crystalline mineral and feldspar is a rock-forming mineral.
 It also contains iron oxide or rust.
 This accounts for its orange, red color.

-Known as secondary clay, Earthenware has travelled some distance and picked up many impurities on its way.
+Known as secondary clay, Earthenware has traveled some distance and picked up many impurities on its way.
 It is these impurities that means it melts at a lower temperature than other clays

 In contrast to earthenware, porcelain is made from a soft, white, fine, rich clay called kaolin.
 This clay contains the mineral kaolinite.
 Kaolinite is also used to give paper its glossy sheen.